mjmeli/MSP430-NeoPixel-WS2812-Library/README.md

 Call **setLEDColor()** to change the color of a specific pixel, 0 indexed from the start of the strip.

 To actually display your colors, you need to call **showStrip()**.
-This function disables interrupts to ensure timing requirements are kept.
+This function temporarily disables interrupts to ensure timing requirements are kept.

 Connect the data line for your strip to the B SIMO pin for your MSP430.
 This library is written with the belief that this pin is 1.7, which it is on the Launchpad.
 Modify the define for **OUTPUT_PIN** and make sure the code in initStrip() is for the correct port if your processor differs.
 Don't forget to attach a 300-500 Ohm resistor on the data line.